Executive Team

 Brennan holds a Master’s degree in Professional Communication and has undertaken community-based research on cultural safety in healthcare, an area that she believes is critical to improving the health outcomes of First Nations people.

-Since joining the First Nation Health Authority family as part of the Vancouver Coastal Region team in 2014, Naomi has contributed to the exciting advancement of FNHA's monumental task of transferring, transitioning, and transforming the programs and services in BC within the Vancouver Coastal Regional Caucus governance structure.
-Naomi has provided services and leadership in a number of roles, including Community Engagement Coordinator, VC Regional Manager, VC Regional Director, Director of Regional Engagement, and most recently the Executive Director, Office of Chief Executive Officer.
-Grounded by her strong First Nation cultural and traditional values, she has been instrumental in the VC Region Caucus and FNHA's progress toward achieving our shared vision and continues to do so in her role within the Fraser Salish Region.
+Since joining the FNHA in 2014, Naomi has contributed to the advancement of FNHA's monumental journey to transfer, transition, and transform how health and wellness programs and services are designed and led by First Nations regional governance structures.
+Over the past 10 years in service with FNHA, Naomi has provided strategic leadership in various roles intended to advance Regionalization and bring services closer to home.
+These include.
+Vancouver Coastal (VC) Community Engagement Coordinator, VC Regional Manager, VC Regional Director, Director of Regional Engagement, and most recently the Executive Director, Office of the Chief Executive Officer.
+Grounded by her strong First Nation cultural and traditional values, she has been instrumental in FNHA's progress toward achieving our shared vision and is excited to continue doing so in her role as the Vice President, Regional Operations serving Fraser Salish Region.

 Kim Brooks, Vice President, Regional Operations, Vancouver Coastal

 Kim-Brooks.jpgKim Brooks is from the Taku River Tlingit First Nation in northern BC.
 Over the course of her career, Kim has worked within Federal, Provincial and First Nations government as well as academia.
 She has a broad scope of experience in executive leadership, policy and program development, regional and provincial community engagement, negotiations, capacity development, academic research and organizational development.
 For 13 years, Kim worked for Skwxwú7mesh Úxwumixw (Squamish Nation) as the Department Head of Yúustway Health Services.
-In this role, she provided guidance and leadership to a dynamic and growing team and supported the development of culturally safe, integrated and collaborative community healthca
+In this role, she provided guidance and leadership to a dynamic and growing team and supported the development of culturally safe, integrated and collaborative community healthcare.

 In addition to her work experience, Kim has served on a number of professional Councils and Boards.
 As a health lead, she was privileged to serve on the Board of the First Nations Health Directors Association for seven years and in the role of President for the final four years of her term.
 In September 2018, Kim stepped down from her health governance role in order to move into the position of Vice President, Regional Operations for the Vancouver Coastal region.